geoserver/geoserver-history/doc/en/user/source/googleearth/kmlstyling.rst

 Introduction
 ------------

 Keyhole Markup Langauge (KML), when created and output by GeoServer, is styled using `Styled Layer Descriptors <http://en.wikipedia.org/wiki/Styled_Layer_Descriptor>`_ (SLD).
 This is the same approach used to style standard WMS output formats, but is a bit different from how Google Earth is normally styled, behaving more like Cascading Style Sheets (CSS).
 The style of the map is specified in the SLD file as a series of rules, and then the data matching those rules is styled appropriately in the KML output.
-For those unfamiliar with SLD, a goo place to start is the :ref:`sld_intro`.
+For those unfamiliar with SLD, a good place to start is the :ref:`sld_intro`.
 The remainder of this guide contains information about how to construct SLD documents in order to impact the look of KML produced by GeoServer.

 Contents
 ````````